casasglobal-org/psymple/docs/development/community_guidelines.md

 !!! tip "Credit where it is due"

     Anyone who makes consistent and positive contributions, either directly or indirectly, will be offered an entry on our [Development Team](development_team.md) page.

+## Automated testing

+`psymple` includes automated testing of its features.
+More information on how to view tests, run tests, or contribute new tests can be found on the [testing `psymple` page](testing_psymple.md).

 ## Code of conduct